Aldo Nova

-Aldo Nova is the stage name of Aldo Caporuscio (born November 13, 1956), a Canadian hard rock musician and music producer.
-He is a guitarist, keyboardist, and vocalist.
+Aldo Caporuscio (born November 13, 1956), known by the stage name Aldo Nova, is a Canadian hard rock musician.
 He gained recognition with his 1982 debut album Aldo Nova, which peaked at Billboards number 8 position, and its accompanying single, "Fantasy", which reached number 23 on the US Billboard Hot 100 and boosted sales for its parent album.
 In 1997, he won a Grammy Award for Album of the Year as co-producer of Celine Dion's 1996 album Falling into You.
 He co-wrote four songs on the 2000 album Uno by La Ley, which won the Grammy Award for Best Latin Rock or Alternative Album.

 Early life

 Nova was born in Montreal, Quebec, to Italian immigrant parents from a small village near Rome.
 He adopted the stage name Aldo Nova when he started playing guitar and keyboards at age 15.